BiancaJatto/fifa21-players/README.md

 # fifa21-players
 #datacleaning_with_excel
 The dateset used for this data cleaning project was gootten from kaggle.

+The dataset contains 2 Worksheets, the first contains tthe raw data and the second contains the clean data.

 Steps taken to clean the dataset include tthe following
 * I seperated the contract column into contract started and contract end columns